Day Camp Frequently Asked Questions

 What about refunds or credits?

 Camp Courage USA does not refund or transfer the deposit under any circumstances.
 If a cancellation is made two weeks prior to the camper's session, Camp Courage will only offer a refund if there is a verifiable medical excuse from a doctor.
 In the event of cancellation due to misconduct or homesickness, Camp Courage USA will retain the session fee.
-We will make every effort to switch your camper to a different session, if necessary.
+We will make every effort to switch your camper to a different session, if necessary, less the deposit.
 There is no prorating due to missed days of camp.
 Registration is based on one week regardless of attended days.

 What is the ratio of campers to leaders?